 10 facts about schistosomiasis

 Schistosomiasis is an acute and chronic, parasitic disease caused by blood flukes (trematode worms) of the genus Schistosoma.
-At least 258 million people required treatment in 2014.
+At least 206 million people required treatment in 2016.
 Treatment, which should be repeated over a number of years, will reduce and prevent morbidity.
-The WHO strategy for schistosomiasis control focuses on reducing disease through periodic, targeted treatment with praziquantel.
+The WHO strategy for schistosomiasis control focuses on reducing disease morbidity through periodic, targeted treatment with praziquantel.
 This involves regular treatment of all who are at-risk.